EnronChain/Enron/x/inflation/spec/01_concepts.md

 implemented through an exponential formula, a.k.a. the Half Life.

 Inflation is minted in daily epochs.
-During a period of 365 epochs (one year), a daily provision of Enron tokens is minted and allocated to staking rewards, usage incentives and the community pool (`epochProvison`).
+During a period of 365 epochs (one year), a daily provision of Echelon tokens is minted and allocated to staking rewards, usage incentives and the community pool (`epochProvison`).
 The epoch provision doesn’t change within a period and its cummulated amount per period is equal total inflation per period (`epochProvision * epochsPerPeriod =